AFC U-23 Asian Cup: Teams reaching the top four

-Summary (2013-2022)
+Overall team records

-In this ranking 3 points are awarded for a win, 1 for a draw and 0 for a loss.
+In this ranking 3 points are awarded for a win, 1 for a draw, and 0 for a loss.
 As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
 Teams are ranked by total points, then by goal difference, then by goals scored.